connorb645/horse-racing-project/README.md

 A protocol that asks its implementor for required data points needed in order to attach a bottom sheet:
     - viewControllerToPresent (Required): The View Controller which will be displayed within the bottom sheet.
     - backgroundDim (Required, Default = 0.6): The opacity value on the dimmed background.
-    - defaultHeight (Required, Default= 300): The default height of the bottom sheet container view.
+    - defaultVisibility (Required, Default= 0.5): The percentage of how much of the bottom sheet is visible by default.
-    - dismissibleHeight (Required, Default = 200): The height at which the bottom sheet will be dismissed.
-    - topPadding (Required, Default = 64): The amount of top padding on the bottom sheet container view.
+    - topPadding (Required, Default = 100): The amount of top padding on the bottom sheet container view.

 ## Data Fetcher